chicagopcdc/RedcapCdmExport/README.md

 # RedcapCdmExport

-PyCap is required to run this export.
+PyCap is required to run this export as is Pandas.
 To install PyCap, execute the following:

     pip install PyCap

+To install Pandas, execute the following:

+    pip install Pandas

 Local settings need to be specified in an `ExportSettings.py` file before running the program.
 An example file is provided (`ExportSettings.py.default`) that can be used as a template.